eProsima/Fast-DDS-docs/docs/use-cases.rst

 Fast-RTPS is the default middleware implementation in the `Open Source Robotic Fundation (OSRF) <https://www.openrobotics.org/>`_
 `Robot Operating System ROS 2 <https://index.ros.org/doc/ros2/>`_.
-This tutorial is an explanation of how to take full advantage for Fast-RTPS wide set of capabilities in a ROS 2 project.
+This tutorial is an explanation of how to take full advantage of Fast-RTPS wide set of capabilities in a ROS 2 project.

-The interface between the ROS2 stack and Fast-RTPS is provided by a ROS 2 package `rmw_fastrtps <https://raw.githubusercontent.com/ros2/rmw_fastrtps/>`_.
-This packages is available in all ROS 2 distributions, both from binaries and from sources. ``rmw_fastrtps`` actually provides not one but two different ROS 2 middleware implementations, both of them using Fast-RTPS as middleware layer: ``rmw_fastrtps_cpp`` and ``rmw_fastrtps_dynamic_cpp``.
+The interface between the ROS2 stack and Fast-RTPS is provided by a ROS 2 package `rmw_fastrtps <https://github.com/ros2/rmw_fastrtps>`_.
+This package is available in all ROS 2 distributions, both from binaries and from sources. ``rmw_fastrtps`` actually provides not one but two different ROS 2 middleware implementations, both of them using Fast-RTPS as middleware layer: ``rmw_fastrtps_cpp`` and ``rmw_fastrtps_dynamic_cpp``.
 The main difference between the two is that ``rmw_fastrtps_dynamic_cpp`` uses introspection type support at run time to decide on the serialization/deserialization mechanism, while ``rmw_fastrtps_cpp`` uses its own type support, which generates the mapping for each message type at build time.
 The